allynt/django-singleton2/README.md

 You can add any additional documentation files you want within the "doc" directory.
 Just make sure to include a reference to it underneath the `:toc` directive in "index.rst".
 ## setup a sensible environment (part 2)

 An IDE makes life a lot easier.
 I use **VSCode**.
 I have therefore included a ".vscode/settings.json" file (and a generic ".editorconfig" file) to configure a few nice features.
 My configuration includes a path to the virtual environment created by poetry (".venv") in order to do code-completion as well as linting.
-I also specify the custom style arguments to **yapf** mentioned earlier.

 In theory, keeping these files with the repository not only makes it easier for *me* to code, it makes it less likely for *you* to push code that conflicts with my style.

 > *TODO* Although, I may also add a github action to automatically lint all incoming code.

-I also some particularly useful VSCode plugins installed:
+I also have some particularly useful VSCode plugins installed:
 * MS Python (this will install loads of other useful plugins)
 * Markdown all in one
 * Better comments